dmorl/MichiganHospitalData/README.md

 * DateRange: 2020-04-04 through xxxx-xx-xx
 * Missing values reason: This value may be missing if it is not provided in the report

-Inpatients
+NumInpatients
 * Column: AD
 * Description: Data from the COVID-19 Metrics table, variable "# of Inpatients" (see Note)
 * Values: Integer
-* DateRange: 2020-04-08 through xxxx-xx-xx
+* DateRange: 2020-04-08 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report <br />
 Note: Appears as "COVID Inpatients" in the COVID-19 Capacity Metrics table on 2020-04-08, then as "# of Inpatients" in the COVID-19 Metrics table on 2020-04-09 onwards

-Inpatients_Crit
+NumInpatients_Crit
 * Column: AE
 * Description: Data from the COVID-19 Metrics table, variable "# in Critical Care" (see Note)
 * Values: Integer
-* DateRange: 2020-04-08 through xxxx-xx-xx
+* DateRange: 2020-04-08 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report <br />
 Note: Appears as "COVID Inpatients in Critical Care" in the COVID-19 Capacity Metrics table on 2020-04-08, then as "# in Critical Care" in the COVID-19 Metrics table on 2020-04-09 onwards

-Inpatients_Vent
+NumInpatients_Vent
 * Column: AF
 * Description: Data from the COVID-19 Metrics table, variable "# on Ventilators" (see Note)
 * Values: Integer
-* DateRange: 2020-04-08 through xxxx-xx-xx
+* DateRange: 2020-04-08 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report <br />
 Note: Appears as "COVID Inpatients on Ventilators" in the COVID-19 Capacity Metrics table on 2020-04-08, then as "# on Ventilators" in the COVID-19 Metrics table on 2020-04-09 onwards

-Inpatients_Dis
+NumInpatients_Dis
 * Column: AG
 * Description: Data from the COVID-19 Metrics table, variable "# of ED Discharges" (see Note)
 * Values: Integer
-* DateRange: 2020-04-08 through xxxx-xx-xx
+* DateRange: 2020-04-08 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report <br />
 Note: Appears as "COVID ED Discharges" in the COVID-19 Capacity Metrics table on 2020-04-08, then as "# of ED Discharges" in the COVID-19 Metrics table on 2020-04-09 onwards

+AdultCases_TOT
+* Column: AH
+* Description: Data from the COVID-19 Metrics table, variable "Total Adult Suspected/Confirmed"
+* Values: Integer
+* DateRange: 2020-08-11 through xxxx-xx-xx
+* Missing values reason: This value may be missing if it is not provided in the report <br />

+VentedCases
+* Column: AI
+* Description: Data from the COVID-19 Metrics table, variable "Hospitalized and Vented COVID"
+* Values: Integer
+* DateRange: 2020-08-11 through xxxx-xx-xx
+* Missing values reason: This value may be missing if it is not provided in the report <br />

+AdultCases_ICU
+* Column: AJ
+* Description: Data from the COVID-19 Metrics table, variable "Adult ICU Confirmed/Suspected COVID"
+* Values: Integer
+* DateRange: 2020-08-11 through xxxx-xx-xx
+* Missing values reason: This value may be missing if it is not provided in the report <br />

+EDCases_Prev
+* Column: AK
+* Description: Data from the COVID-19 Metrics table, variable "Prev Day COVID Related ED Visits"
+* Values: Integer
+* DateRange: 2020-08-11 through xxxx-xx-xx
+* Missing values reason: This value may be missing if it is not provided in the report <br />

 Elasto_Filters
-* Column: AH
+* Column: AL
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Elastomeric Respirator Filters"
 * Values: Integer
 * DateRange: 2020-04-11 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report

 Elasto_Resp
-* Column: AI
+* Column: AM
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Elastomeric Respirator"
 * Values: Integer
 * DateRange: 2020-04-11 through 2020-08-03